ECB Minutes: Members Agreed To Look Through Recent Inflation Upturn

 Policymakers also agreed that it was imperative to maintain a very substantial degree of monetary accommodation for inflation pressures to build up and durably support headline inflation.

-Otherwise, recent encouraging developments in inflation expectations and the prospects for a sustained adjustment in inflation towards the near 2 percent target could be put at risk.
+Otherwise, recent encouraging developments in inflation expectations and the prospects for a sustained adjustment in inflation towards the near 2 percent target could be put at risk, they said.

 'Therefore, the Governing Council was seen as well advised to remain patient and maintain a 'steady hand' to provide stability and predictability in an environment that was still characterized by a high level of uncertainty,' the central bank said.